bitrix24/b24restdocs/api-reference/crm/contacts/userfield/crm-contact-userfield-update.md

 ### Parameter SETTINGS {#settings}

-Each type of user fields has its own set of additional settings.
+Each type of custom field has its own set of additional settings.
 This method supports changing only those described below.

 {% list tabs %}